-The net interest income earnedrecorded by BNPP during any given period significantly affects its overall revenues and profitability for that period.
+The net interest income recorded by BNPP during any given period significantly affects its overall revenues and profitability for that period.
 Interest rates are highly sensitive to many factors beyond BNPP's control, such as the rate of inflation, country-specific monetary policies and certain decisions concerning regulatory capital.
 Changes in market interest rates could affect the interest rates charged on interest-earning assets differently than the interest rates paid on interest-bearing liabilities.
 Any adverse change in the yield curve could cause a decline in net interest income generated by BNPP's lending activities.
 In addition, increases in the interest rates at which BNPP's short-term funding is available and maturity mismatches may adversely affect its profitability.

 Since the 2008-2009 financial crisis, global markets have been characterized by an extended period of low interest rates.
 This low interest rate environment has weighed significantly on banks' profitability, including that of BNPP, for a number of years.
-The relative impact on banks depends, in particular, on the proportion of their revenues represented by net interest income; this proportion was 4748% for BNPP in 20192020 (see Note 32.a "Net interest income" to the BNPP 2019 Universal Registration Document (in English) consolidated financial statements for the period ended 31 December 2020, which are set out in the BNPP 2020 Universal Registration Document (in English)).
+The relative impact on banks depends, in particular, on the proportion of their revenues represented by net interest income; this proportion was 48% for BNPP in 2020 (see Note 2.a "Net interest income" to the consolidated financial statements for the period ended 31 December 2020, which are set out in the BNPP 2020 Universal Registration Document (in English)).
 The situation worsened in 2019 and 2020, in particular with the emergence and increasing prevalence of loans at negative interest rates, including placements by European banks with the ECB.
 If the low, and even negative, interest rate environment continues, as a result, for example, of continued monetary loosening, which was increased to support the economy in the context of the coronavirus pandemic (COVID-19), low growth or other factors, BNPP's profitability could be impacted or even decline.
-In this respect, the ECB announced in 2019 in the face of slower than anticipated growth - a status quo on its benchmark lending rates until at least the first half of 2020), new central banks have increased their monetary support in the face of the recession caused by the health crisis.
-The ECB has in particular extended its targeted longer-term financing operations ("TLTROs")-bearing, under certain until June 2022, under more favourable conditions, negative rates and, in September 2019, the resumption of and maintained its quantitative easing policy, which had been suspended a few months earlier was reactivated in September 2019.
-In addition, the persistently low interest rategiven the change in the economic environment-blunts-the effectiveness of, monetary policies against declining growth or recessions may not be sufficient to offset the negative impacts of the COVID-19 erisis pandemic or other crises that may emerge.
+In this respect, central banks have increased their monetary support in the face of the recession caused by the health crisis.
+The ECB has in particular extended its targeted longer-term financing operations ("TLTROs") until June 2022, under more favourable conditions, and maintained its quantitative easing policy, which was reactivated in September 2019.
+In addition, given the change in the economic environment, monetary policies may not be sufficient to offset the negative impacts of the COVID-19 pandemic or other crises that may emerge.